|The Dommel||Photo by me|

 Berwick thought this fear unjustified and so do others.
 Fact is however that there was at least a rumor that the allied left wing was marching north6.
 I do not know if it actually happened.
 The convoy was rerouted and made a large detour on the other side of the Aa through Gemert and Helmond it passed through Gemert on the 18th and arrived in camp on 19 August.
 So far Boufflers seemed to have achieved at least part of his objective, because Obdam was employed in escorting convoys in stead of marching to Venlo.
 On the 21st Obdam was in Budel (near Hamont).

-The Danish general Schultz had meanwhile marched to Weert on the 14th.
-Because the city was not defended he started a bombardment of the castle on the 16th and took it the next day.
-This mini-siege had no effect on operations, but levelled most of the castle Weert.
+Athlone communicated that some big artillery would be taken from Maastricht for a siege (Athlone to Heinsius 7 August 1702).
+The Danish general Schultz marched to Weert on 14 August.
+Because the city was not defended he started a bombardment of the castle on the 16th.
+In an isolated and hopeless position, the garrison was probably not that motivated for a stiff resistance.
+On the 17th the castle surrendered.
+This mini-siege had no effect on operations

 Though Boufflers' march had stalled Obdam's move to Venlo, the arrival of the convoy on 19 August seems to have caused the failure of the expedition.
 On 21 August Marlborough and Athlone would write that they intended to march to Diest the next day and the day thereafter7.
 On 22 August the alliance army did indeed march south to Grote Brogel and Ellicom.
 The French immediately reacted by marching to Eksel.
 On the 23rd the allies marched to Helchteren and camped just north of this village.
 Boufflers however also pressed his march to Hasselt, but had to pass the defile between the Nete and the Dommel.